NormantasST/Home-Server/README.md

 # Home-Server
 Configs for Home Server as Backups

 > Disclaimer!: I do not use all these services.
-I configured them to learn more about Linux Servers & Docker.
+I configured some of them to learn more about Linux Servers & Docker.

 ## Basic Information
 Servers are only accesible through LAN.